 Sea salt in skincare seems an antiquated affair.
 But as Olentium looks to ancient ritual to provide answers to formulating contemporary cosmetics, and as our home is right by the Mediterranean sea, natural, tried-and-tested salts were going to be in our spotlight.

-Here are some good reason why you need these salts in your life.
+So, in this post, we look at some good reason why you need these mineral salts in your life.

 How is Mediterranean Sea Salt Sourced?